 Issue 16324: Improve polymorphic sample creation

-These abstract factories are per-Bootstrap singletons.
-The static delete_instance operations defined in [DDS-XTypes] have been omitted in this PSM; the Service shall manage the life cycles of the factories.
+This abstract factory is a per-Bootstrap singleton.
+The static delete_instance operations defined in [DDS-XTypes] have been omitted in this PSM; the Service shall manage the life cycles of the factory.

 DynamicTypeSupport Interface